yami-beta/asyncomplete-omni.vim/README.md

 If `omnifunc` change cursor position, `asyncomplete-omni.vim` does not work correctly.

-For example, c, cpp, HTML is blacklisted above because Vim's default `omnifunc` repositions the cursor leading to quirky behaviour.
+For example, c, cpp, HTML are blacklisted above because Vim's default `omnifunc` repositions the cursor leading to quirky behaviour.
 You can reenable if you are using a more appropriate `omnifunc`.

 ### Not work correctly